Are We Losing Our Focus

 By Sarah Hinds-Friedl

-But, with the help of some strong research in the area of focus and productivity, I am making an effort to take back my mornings (and maybe even a few afternoons and weekends while I’m at it!)
+Read on to discover why losing focus has become a problem and how I made an effort to take back my mornings (and maybe even a few afternoons and weekends while I’m at it!).

 Here’s why